 Physical Locations: Berlin, Munich, Amsterdam, Vienna, and Brussels

 Editor’s Notes: Solebox was founded in 2002 by the Sugoer brothers to bring hyped and limited sneaker releases to Europe.
-With ample backing, Solebox has extended its reach, both in terms of new physical locations and a more extensive online catalogue.
+With ample backing, Solebox has extended its reach, both in terms of new physical locations and a more extensive online catalogue that rivals all other sneaker websites.

 Solebox has a long history of collaborations with leading brands.
-Those projects, paired with the sale of limited releases and a great selection of general release sneakers, makes Solebox a world-renowned retailer.
+Those projects, paired with the sale of limited releases and a great selection of general release sneakers, makes Solebox a world-renowned sneaker store.

 Apparel from the likes of Helly Hansen, Opening Ceremony, YEEZY, COMME des GARÇONS, BAPE, Helmut Lang, and others can also be purchased online and in-store, giving customers a chance to cop dope threads while picking up a fresh pair of kicks.